MohdRas/docker-basics/README.md

   - all the environment stuffs ( virtual file system, environment config ) are provided by the container.
 Only images comes from the registry.
   - each container has a port.
   - file system is vitual in containers.
-- stating docker desktop from CMD
+- starting docker desktop from CMD
     - copy past in CMD "C:\Program Files\Docker\Docker\Docker Desktop.exe"
-    - "docker info" command to verify docker desktop is installed or not.

     - "docker info" command
+        - info about docker enginer

+- "docker info" command
+    - Docker Root Dir: /var/lib/docker
     - Server:
         - Images: 3
         - Containers: 33
             - Running: 31
             - Paused: 0
             - Stopped: 2
-    - Docker Root Dir: /var/lib/docker
+- "help" about a "command"
+    - docker run --help
+    - docker pull --help
+    - docker network --help
+    - docker container --help
+    - docker image --help
 - Tag
   - tag is basically the version of an image.
 Example - lastest/ 9.6
 - docker pull IMAGE_NAME:TAG
   - docker pull redis:4.0
-  - docker pull docker.io/library/redis:4.0
+  - docker pull docker.io/library/redis:4.0 = [REGISTRY]/[NAMESPACE]/[IMAGE]:[TAG]
-      - "docker.io/library/" is registry domain.
+      - REGISTRY = "docker.io" for "docker hub"
+      - NAMESPACE
+          - "library" for "official docker" images.
+          - for custom images
+              - bitnami/mongodb or jfrog/artifactory-pro
+                  - the part before the slash (bitnami or jfrog) is the user/organization namespace
       - In private repository (AWS ECR), we cannot skip registry domain.
   - pull an image LOCALLY.
 - docker run IMAGE_NAME:TAG